Skip site navigation (1)Skip section navigation (2)

 such as \P, \p, and \X. Only the general category properties such as Lu

-and Nd, script names, and some bi-directional properties are supported.
+and Nd, script names, and some bi-directional and binary properties are

 Pattern escapes such as \d and \w do not by default make use of Unicode